geekbeard/ServerStatsBot/README.md

 * [matplotlib](http://matplotlib.org/)
     * `sudo apt-get install python3-matplotlib`

+## Running the bot

+`python3 servstatsbot.py`

+## Setting an admin

+You have to set a variable `adminchatid` in `tokens.py` to be equal your chat_id or multiple chat_id (if more people will use your bot).
+For example:

+* `adminchatid = [443355]`
+* `adminchatid = [443355, 55667788, 99884433]`

+I will reimplement this differently later.

 # Bot key
 (lame way to keep the key safe)

+Hide all the keys and admin variables in `tokens.py`.
+Use it only for sensitive variables.
+Avoid creating functions not to clutter the namespaces through the import.

 * Get a key from the [Bot Father](https://telegram.me/BotFather)
 * Clone that repo